Milan, Italy

 When we asked people living in Milan about club and activities where newcomers can meet others, they responded:

 "Milan is a bustling city with plenty of places to meet people.
 One option is to join online or virtual communities such as Meetup and Couchsurfing, or to join a hobby or sports related activities like taking a language class or playing a sport.
 Additionally, you can also attend local events such as markets, exhibitions or festivals to meet locals, make new contacts or just enjoy the atmosphere.
 Alternatively, many cafes, bars and restaurants provide a great atmosphere to socialize and meet people.
-Finally, if you are looking for something more structured, consider attending a conference or seminar," said one expat who made the move to Milan.
+Finally, if you are looking for something more structured, consider attending a conference or seminar," wrote one member in Milan.

 What should I bring when moving to Milan?